William Herndon (lawyer): Initial research

 Following Lincoln's assassination, Herndon began to collect stories of Lincoln's life from those who knew him.
 Herndon aspired to write a faithful portrait of his friend and law partner, based on his own observations and on hundreds of letters and interviews he had compiled for the purpose.
 He was determined to present Lincoln as a man, rather than a saint, and to reveal things that the prevailing Victorian era conventions said should be left out of the biography of a great national hero.

 In particular, Herndon said of Lincoln's "official" biographers, John Nicolay and John Hay: "They are aiming, first, to do a superb piece of literary work; second, to make the story with the classes as against the masses."
 He felt that this would represent the "real Lincoln about as well as does a wax figure in the museum."

 Shared research information

 Ward Hill Lamon, who was then collaborating with a ghostwriter on a Lincoln biography, approached him for assistance.
 Herndon provided copies of and access to his original correspondences with Lincoln acquaintances and a written agreement not to publish his own biography of Lincoln for at least ten years in exchange for $2,000 cash and an agreement to receive up to $2,000 of the book's royalties.

 Collaboration with Jesse Weik

-By the time he was free to release his own biography of Lincoln, a miscellany of personal problems, including continued financial problems and his alcoholism, left him unable to formulate the stacks of papers into a coherent text.

 A young man named Jesse W. Weik who had corresponded with Herndon became a good friend.
 They then collaborated on the biography of Lincoln's life.
 Weik performed additional research in the 1880s, picking up any new information since Herndon's original research, and rewrote much of Herndon's draft.